What are the risk factors for brain and spinal cord tumors?

-People with impaired immune systems have an increased risk of developing lymphomas of the brain or spinal cord.
+People with impaired immune systems have an increased risk of developing lymphomas of the brain or spinal cord (known as primary CNS lymphomas).
 Lymphomas are cancers of lymphocytes, a type of white blood cell that fights disease.
-Primary lymphoma of the central nervous system (CNS lymphoma) is less common than lymphoma that develops outside the brain.
+Primary CNS lymphoma is less common than lymphoma that develops outside the brain.

-Deficiencies of the immune system may be congenital (present at birth), or they may be caused by treatments for other cancers, treatment to prevent rejection of transplanted organs, or diseases such as the acquired immunodeficiency syndrome (AIDS).
+A weakened immune system can be congenital (present at birth), or it can be caused by treatments for other cancers, treatment to prevent rejection of transplanted organs, or diseases such as the acquired immunodeficiency syndrome (AIDS).

 Factors with uncertain, controversial, or unproven effects on brain tumor risk